 Reading Time: 14 minutes

 Many organizations leverage an API gateway to provide edge security and a good developer experience.
 What these organizations usually create is a layer of experience on top of complexity.
-The outcome of an gateway intentionally or not is a layer on top of the complexity without reducing it in most cases.
+The outcome of an API gateway intentionally or not is a layer on top of the complexity without reducing it in most cases.

 We’re going to review this practice and how to reduce the complexity.
 Whether you’ve already implemented your gateway, are in the early stages of implementation, or are just interested in how to complement an existing API gateway, we’ve got you covered.